Reader Railroad: Early history

 The private tourist railroad owned many refurbished cars, including two oil-burning locomotives built in 1907 and 1913, respectively, and one wood-burning locomotive built in 1907, as well as passenger cars, excursion cars, flatcars, boxcars, a tank car, and two stove-heated cabooses.
 The railroad was operated as it might have been seventy to eighty years earlier.
 At the end of the track, the engine was turned by hand on an Armstrong turntable.
 The engine then picked up the train, while the caboose was placed on the rear for the return trip, a total of five miles, taking approximately two hours.

 Little if any of the original rolling stock owned by the common carrier Reader remains on the property and the turntable was added after Long sold the property.
 The original railroad operated locomotives bought from the St. Louis Southwestern Railway (Cotton Belt), Caddo River Railroad, Warren and Saline River Railroad and the Angelina and Neches River Railroad.
 The railroad also owned one caboose, several former Chicago, Rock Island and Pacific Railroad coaches, a Milwaukee Road combine, and a Kansas City Southern Railroad parlor car.
 The also operated two wrecking cranes, a hand-operated and a steam-operated crane.
 The railroad operated a single stall tin covered enginehouse where all locomotive and car repairs were made.
 Current buildings on the property are reproductions and have no connection to the original railroad.
 The station used for ticket sales and as the local office for the common carrier Reader came from the adjacent Missouri Pacific branch which the Reader connected with.

 History since 1991 shutdown

-In 2011 there was a proposal to partner with Bonham, Texas to establish a tourist railroad, but that did not come to fruition.
+In 2011 a proposal to partner with Bonham, Texas to establish a tourist railroad did not come to fruition.

-Locomotive No. 2, a 2-6-0 Mogul built by Baldwin Locomotive Works in 1907, operated for six years pulling tourist excursions as the Orange Blossom Cannonball on the Tavares, Eustis & Gulf Railroad between Mount Dora and Tavares in Florida; but, that ended January 29, 2017.
+Locomotive No. 2, a 2-6-0 Mogul built by Baldwin Locomotive Works in 1907, operated for six years pulling tourist excursions as the Orange Blossom Cannonball on the Tavares, Eustis & Gulf Railroad between Mount Dora and Tavares in Florida, until January 29, 2017.

 As of late 2018, owner Richard Grigsby still had steam engines 1 (a 1906 2-6-0 Mogul from Baldwin), 2, and 4 (a 1913 2-6-2 Prairie-type Baldwin) in various states of disrepair, a 1941 45-ton GE diesel switcher in operable condition, and a number of cars with some trackage, all in Reader, Arkansas.